ZiluLiang/Pirate-fMRI_Analysis/scripts/multivariate/MultivariateAnalysisPipeline.md

 - the average cosine similarity of within X/Y pairs is $0$
 - the average cosine similarity of between X/Y pairs is $0$

 Similarly, we can calculate the theoretical prediction of these models using a feature-based groundtruth map for classifying direction pairs.
-Togther we can arrive at the following predictions:
+Together we can arrive at the following predictions:

 ![Theoretical Predictions of cosine similarity between coding directions](/readmeplots/TheoPred_codingdir_cossim.png)

 ## Correlation / Regression Analysis on neural and model RDM